zby/LLMEasyTools/README.md

 - Stateful Tools: You can pass methods bound to an object to have stateful tools.
 See [examples/stateful_search.py](https://github.com/zby/LLMEasyTools/tree/main/examples).
 - Stateless api: Schema generation and dispatching function calls are pure functions, even though tools themselves can be stateful.
 - No Patching!: No globals, some 400 lines of mostly straightforward code.
-- Parallel tool execution: tool calls from one response are executed in parallel.
+- Parallel tool execution: tool calls from one response can be executed in parallel.

 ## Installation